 Frank Joseph Lesnefsky III, 61, of Peckville, went home to be with his Lord and Savior Jesus Christ on Wednesday after a hard-fought, nearly two-year battle with stage four pancreatic cancer.
 He is survived by his dedicated wife of 32 years, the former Susan Ann Wilkes.
 The couple would have celebrated their 33rd anniversary June 7.

-To send flowers in memory of Frank Joseph Lesnefsky III, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Frank Joseph Lesnefsky III, please visit our Heartfelt Sympathies Store.

 Born in Peckville, to Frank and Florence Lesnefsky, of Peckville, he graduated from Valley View High School in 1975.
 Frank received associate degrees in computer science and electrical engineering from Pennsylvania State University, but cars were his true passion.